yearn/yearn-devdocs/docs/developers/v3/strategy_writing_guide.md

 This can be used in an emergency or simply to retire a vault.

-Once a strategy is shutdown management can also call `emergencyWithdraw(_amount)`.
+Once a strategy is shut down management can also call `emergencyWithdraw(_amount)`.
 Which will tell the strategy to withdraw a specified `_amount` from the yield source and keep it idle in the vault.
 This function will also do any needed updates to `totalDebt` and `totalIdle`, based on amounts withdrawn to ensure withdraws continue to function properly.

 All other emergency functionality is left up to the individual strategist.